Soft Wash vs Pressure Wash: Which Does Your Houston Home Need?

 What Is Pressure Washing?

-Pressure washing uses high-pressure water, typically 1,500 to 4,000 PSI (pounds per square inch), to physically blast dirt, grime, mildew, and stains off hard surfaces.
-The water does most of the work mechanically.
-Cleaning chemicals are sometimes added but pressure does the heavy lifting.
+Pressure washing uses higher-pressure water to physically remove dirt, grime, mildew, and stains from hard surfaces.
+The water does much of the work mechanically.
+Cleaning products may be added depending on the surface, stain type, and runoff plan.

 Pressure washing is the right choice for hard, durable surfaces that can handle force without damage: